saurabhshelar1/SQL_Query_Music_Store/README.md

 # SQL_Query_Music_Store
 ### Music Store Data Analysis and Questionnaire-Driven Insights
-This project centers on the exploration and analysis of a music store dataset to extract essential data as specified by a predefined questionnaire.
-The objective is to gain a comprehensive understanding of the data while addressing specific inquiries outlined in the questionnaire.
+This project revolves around the thorough examination of a music store dataset, with a particular emphasis on extracting the data as per a predefined questionnaire.
+Additionally, a schema has been provided to enhance our comprehension of the interconnections between tables within the database.